wjsutton/spill_the_dbt/tasks/challenge_01.md

 - Created and Configured a Model
 - And Ran and Tested the Model

-In future challenges we'll dive more indepth with the functionality.
+In future challenges, we'll explore more of the functionality of dbt.

 Save your work to GitHub, and I'll see you in the next challenge!